Don Trump Jr and MTG under fire for ‘dumbest remarks ever’ about Zelensky’s US visit

 Donald Trump Jr and MTG under fire for ‘dumbest remarks ever’ about Zelensky’s US visit

-Ukrainian leader is on his way to Washington where he will meet President Joe Biden and give an in-person address to Congress
+Ukrainian leader is in Washington to meet President Joe Biden and give an in-person address to Congress

 Donald Trump Jr and Rep Marjorie Taylor Greene have come under fire for making the “dumbest remarks ever” about Ukrainian President Volodymyr Zelensky’s surprise trip to the US.

-The Ukrainian leader is currently on route to Washington DC, where he will meet President Joe Biden and give an in-person address to Congress.
+The Ukrainian leader is in Washington DC, to meet President Joe Biden and give an in-person address to Congress.

 The monumental meeting, which remained a closely guarded secret until Tuesday night, marks Mr Zelensky’s first trip out of Ukraine since Russia declared war on the country 300 days ago.